Environmental Protection Agency (EPA).

 1. In general.
 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
 This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 2. Prenatal and postnatal sensitivity.
 There is no evidence of increased susceptibility of rat or rabbit fetuses following in utero exposure in the developmental studies with pyraflufen-ethyl.
-There is no evidence of increased susceptibility of young rats in the reproduction study with pyraflufen-ethyl.
-EPA concluded there are no residual uncertainties for prenatal and/or postnatal exposure.
+Developmental effects for both rats and rabbits occurred at either the same dose levels or were above the NOAELs and LOAELs for maternal toxicity.
+Similarly, there is no evidence of increased susceptibility of young rats in the pyraflufen-ethyl 2-generation rat reproduction study.
+The NOAEL for offspring effects was identical to that of the parental animals.
+There are no residual uncertainties for pre- and/or postnatal exposure.

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings:

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100% of the crop treated and a conservative estimate of residues in food.
+The dietary food exposure assessments were performed using PCT data, where available; refined residue concentrations (generally 1/2 LOQ); anticipated residues in livestock commodities; and default and empirical processing factors.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to pyraflufen-ethyl in drinking water.
-EPA used similarly conservative assumptions to assess postapplication exposure of children as well as incidental oral exposure of toddlers.
-These assessments will not underestimate the exposure and risks posed by pyraflufen-ethyl.
+EPA used similarly conservative assumptions to assess post-application exposure of adults and children as well as incidental oral exposure of children.
+In addition, the residential exposure assessment used surrogate study data, including conservative exposure assumptions based on Day 0 dermal/oral contact to turf and surfaces treated at the maximum application rate.
+These data are reliable and are not expected to underestimate risks to adults or children.

 E. Aggregate Risks and Determination of Safety